philipturner/differentiation/README.md

 > Note: When officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
 If the compiler wants you to use the new module name, this guard could protect your code against deprecation warnings.

+## Running Package Tests

+To determine whether a release toolchain has certain bug fixes integrated into recent development toolchain, this package includes most AutoDiff compiler crasher tests.
+These produce errors and warnings in Xcode, which are intentional.
+The tests are considered successful if they do not crash the compiler.

 ## How to Update

 To synchronize this package with the code in the [apple/swift](https://github.com/apple/swift) repository, follow these steps: